2000 Italian Grand Prix: Race

 The race was neither stopped or the start aborted by FIA race director Charlie Whiting to allow those involved in the crash to return to the pit lane and get into their spare cars.
 Whiting deployed the safety car at the first lap's conclusion to allow marshals to remove strands of carbon fibre from the circuit and extricate the cars from the gravel trap.
 Gislimberti suffered head and chest injuries and was given a heart massage before being treated by doctors Sid Watkins and Gary Hartstein.
 Watkins and Harstein were not informed of Gislimberti's condition because of erroneous initial reports and were not told to drive to the accident location until race control received word of Gislimberti's injuries.
 Gislimberti was afterwards transported by ambulance to San Gerardo Hospital in cardiocirculatory arrest because helicopter transport would have taken longer.
 Salo became the fifth driver to pit on lap eight; his mechanics fitted a new engine cover and sidepods to correct handling problems.
 The wait for Harstein and Watkins in the medical car to return to their position at the pit lane exit after administering aid to Gislimberti and instructing marshals not to leave the stricken vehicles at the back of the gravel trap but to move them to a safer area extended the safety car period.

 Mika Häkkinen (pictured in 2011) finished second.

 After the safety car period ended on lap 11, Michael Schumacher bunched the field on the back straight between the Ascari chicane and Parabolica turn to prepare for the return to racing speeds.
-He braked and accelerated hard to generate heat into his brakes and tyres.
+He braked and accelerated hard to generate heat into his brakes and tyres, causing the field to almost stop.
 This rapid drop in speed in the concertina effect surprised the five cars behind Michael Schumacher.
 In order to avoid colliding with Villeneuve, Button veered left onto the grass, hitting the guardrail barriers and damaging a wheel.
 He lost control of his car at the Parabolica curve because he had no steering and went into the gravel trap, retiring on lap 11.
 When the race restarted on lap 12, Michael Schumacher led, with Häkkinen and Villeneuve second and third.
 Behind them were Ralf Schumacher, Fisichella, and Wurz.
 Michael Schumacher began to immediately pull away from Häkkinen as he set consecutive fastest laps.
 Further down the field, Wurz overtook Diniz and Mazzacane for tenth place.